 Health Economic Study

-In view of the Council of the European Union recommendation on seasonal influenza vaccination in the EU, Vaccines Europe is currently conducting a Health Economic Study to develop supporting evidence encouraging Member States to reach the EU Health Council vaccination targets.
+In view of the Council of the European Union recommendation on seasonal influenza vaccination in the EU Vaccines Europe conducted a Health Economic Study available here, to develop supporting evidence encouraging Member States to reach the EU Health Council vaccination targets.
 Read more…